 A Piagetian program means conducting your teaching and assessment in a way that matches the four developmental stages identified by Jean Piaget.

-This contrasts to a non Piagetian approach.
+Non Piagetian - This contrasts to a non Piagetian Program.
 Giving a 5 year old student a page of written sums falls outside the preoperational stage.
 It would be possible to say, "this child is weak at maths because they cannot complete a page of written sums".
 Because, according to Piaget, this activity is developmentally inappropriate the child will be unable to achieve success appropriate to the developmental stage.